 The cable and/or port it’s connected to are damaged and may at some later point malfunction.
 Maybe when the cable’s connected to an expensive and sensitive device.

-The cable disconnects from its device, maybe causing it to crash.
+The cable disconnects from its device, maybe causing it to malfunction.

-The cable doesn’t free itself but hauls the device, for example your laptop, off the work surface and it crashes — in the old-skool, non-digital sense of the word — to the ground!
+The cable doesn’t free itself but hauls the device, for example your laptop or phone, off the work surface and it crashes — in the -non-digital sense of the word — to the ground!